 As your cycle progresses and your Cervical Mucus becomes wetter and more fertile, your Cervical Mucus bars will drop closer to the bottom of the chart and become brighter pink.
-The closer the cervical fluid bars are to the bottom of the chart, the closer you are to ovulation and the higher the chance of pregnancy.
+The closer the Cervial Mucus bars are to the bottom of the chart, the closer you are to ovulation and the higher the chance of pregnancy.

-After ovulation, your cervical fluid will go back to a less fertile quality, as the high water content is no longer needed to mobilize the sperm.
+After ovulation, your Cervical Mucus will go back to a less fertile quality, as the high water content is no longer needed to mobilize the sperm.
 When this happens the Cervical Mucus bars will rise back up toward the top of the chart, and stay there till your next period.

 A day or so after ovulation your Basal Body Temperature will rise at least 0.2 degrees F, and stay high for the remainder of your cycle.
-When your cf line and temp lines are both high, after a period of being low, you can visually confirm that you’ve ovulated and your Fertile Window is now closed.
+When your Cervial Mucus line and temperature lines are both high, after a number of days of being low, you can visually confirm that you’ve ovulated and your Fertile Window is now closed.

 The hearts underneath the chart represent the days you had sex.
 Solid hearts = unprotected sex, and outlined hearts = protected sex.
 If you have cervix tracking turned on, your cervix data will appear under the sex hearts.
 Finally, Notes and Custom Data will appear at the bottom of the chart.

 So in conclusion, a Kindara chart is distinct.
-It has cervical fluid axis on the left, with labels going from top to bottom, in order of increasing fertility.
-It has a temperature axis on the right.
-When the pink bars indicate cervical fluid, the fertile window is open, and pregnancy is possible.
+It has a Cervical Mucus axis on the left, with labels going from top to bottom, in order of increasing fertility.
+It has a Temperature axis on the right.
+When the pink bars indicate Cervical Mucus, the Fertile Window is open, and pregnancy is possible.
 The lower and darker pink the bars get, the closer a woman is to ovulation.
 When the Cervical Mucus bars and Temperature lines both rise together and stay high, the Fertile Window is closed.
 We think this is a great way to visually confirm fertility and ovulation.
 For even more tips on using Kindara, check this blog post out!
 Try tracking with Kindara for a few months and we think you’ll love it too.